ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Atrani.md

 **Opportunity for Bribery:**
 - **Shadowed Corridors:** Whispers abound of discreet corridors leading to the offices of certain clerks and judges.
 A perceptive individual might catch wind of opportunities to influence legal outcomes through less-than-legal means.

+## A4 - Rockwell's (Adolphus Rockwell's Jewel Shop)

+> Rockwell's stands as  a beacon of luxury and indulgence, owned by the charismatic Adolphus Rockwell.
+The exterior boasts grand arched windows framed in gilded gold, showcasing the finest jewels and gems within.
+Glistening showcases exhibit an array of exquisite jewels, diamonds, and gemstones, each meticulously arranged to catch the light.

+`GM Note:` Adolphus runs a blood mine, employs the 'mob' and tries to buy up goods of potential competitors.
+His dealings are organized in his home, which is reachable through a tunnel from his office.
+The tunnel is armed by construct golems.

+- **Proprietor:** **Adolphus Rockwell:** A portly, impeccably dressed gnome with a twirled mustache, known for his extravagant taste and flamboyant demeanor.

+**Luxurious Features:**
+1. **Gemstone Spa Experience:** Adjoining the emporium is a lavish spa where clients can enjoy a massage or indulge in rejuvenating treatments surrounded by the radiant glow of precious stones.
+2. **Consultation Lounges:** Plush lounges adorned with silk pillows provide a comfortable space for clients to discuss bespoke jewelry designs and browse catalogs of rare and unique gems.

+**Merchandise:**
+1. **Exquisite Jewelry:** Rings, necklaces, bracelets, and tiaras crafted with the utmost precision and adorned with the rarest gemstones.
+2. **Collector's Gems:** Rare and unique gems, including star sapphires, moonstone diamonds, and elemental crystals, each with a certificate of authenticity.
+3. **Custom Design Service:** Skilled artisans offer personalized jewelry design services, ensuring each piece is a unique reflection of the client's taste and style.